Welcome to

 Lesson 64:

-Pronouncing The 50 United States of America and their capitals
+Pronouncing The 50 United States of America and their Capitals

 Lesson 65:

-Pronouncing The Nations of the World and their capitals
+Pronouncing The Nations of the World

 Go and Make Disciples of All the Nations